No items found.

 • Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

-• Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+• Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline (800-426-4791).

-Detected Regulated Contaminants
+Detected Contaminants

-2021 Report
+2022 Report

 Substance